danth6961/tsp-rebalance-app/Project_Handoff.md

 - default market inputs
 - baseline allocations

-`BASELINE_ALLOCATIONS` is already updated to the new tactical regime set.
+`BASELINE_ALLOCATIONS` includes the tactical regime set and may still contain leftover experimental entries that should be reviewed if you want the cleanest setup.

 ### `models.py`
 Typed dataclasses for: